Kyagara/equinox/README.md

 - RateLimit
   - Add Redis store, maybe using a lua script
   - Maybe add more options (presets?) to customize the rate limiter
+  - Move the blocking logic to the client
+  - Try to reduce amount of arguments

 ## Disclaimer